vwakesahu/x402-arbitrum/examples/typescript/mcp-embedded-wallet/README.md

 3. Set up call from electron

-Call from electrong live in `operations` in `electron.ts` just for convinience.
+Call from electron live in `operations` in `electron.ts` just for convinience.
 You might add something like this

 ```typescript